Graham Townsend: Performing

 Beginning in his teens, Townsend began to perform on tour and on radio and television, often with Messer.
 In January 1964, Graham Townsend was asked by a Hollywood producer to play on a new Country TV show, which was built around the artist’s background.
 He accepted the 36 week contract.
 The show was filmed in North Hollywood, California, and Toronto, Ontario.
 The show was called “Star Route” with narrator Rod Cameron, and was aired internationally.
 Townsend toured extensively throughout Europe and in Australia for the Canadian Broadcasting Corporation (CBC), the CTV Television Network, the Canadian government, and gave two command performances for Queen Elizabeth II.
 The first performance was on Parliament Hill in Ottawa for Expo 67 with step dancers Gilles Roy, Donny Gilchrist and button accordionist Phillippe Bruneau.
 The second performance was at the 1982 Commonwealth Games in Brisbane, Australia.
 He performed often with his wife Eleanor, whom he married in 1973, and among the many performers he worked with were Wilf Carter, Tommy Hunter, the McGarrigle sisters, Ronnie Prophet and Stan Rogers.
+In 1981, he was also the featured guest artist for the first Grand North American Old Time Fiddle Championship in Alberta.
 Townsend also performed in a tribute show to Don Messer and in many festivals as a solo artist throughout Canada, Australia, the United States and Europe.